cambridge-ceu/CEU-journal-club/README.md

 # journal-club
-Papers which have read on the journal club
+Information on the journal club